Accident and Emergency

 Healthcare, Doctors and Dentists in Oxford

-- If you attend Oxford University, you can go and see your college nurse (limited hours each week at most colleges), or visit the medical practice that takes care of your college.
+- If you attend Oxford University, you can go and see your college nurse, or visit the medical practice that takes care of your college.
 Find out more on the Oxford University Health and Welfare pages.

 - If you attend Oxford Brookes University, you can get help at the Medical Centre on campus, or at St. Bartholomew's Medical Centre, Manzil Way, Cowley Road, Tel: 242334.
 More info is on Oxford Brookes University Health and Welfare pages.